 She currently lives in Edinburgh.
 She doesn’t own a rescue cat, but if she did his name would be Mr Pickles.

-Ishbelle’s debut novel, The Singular and Extraordinary Tale of Mirror and Goliath, was published to rave reviews by Angry Robot in June 2015, with the sequel, The Contrary Tale of the Butterfly Girl, following in August.
+Ishbelle’s debut novel, The Singular and Extraordinary Tale of Mirror and Goliath, was published to rave reviews by Angry Robot in June 2015, with the sequel, The Contrary Tale of the Butterfly Girl, following later that summer.